MarcusRainbow/Haxcel/README.md

 | hxLoggingOn   |                | Turns on logging to OutputDebugString (use DebugView to view it) |
 | hxLoggingOff  |                | Turns off logging |

-There are also functions for just reading or writing from GHCI, but these should be treated with extreme care, as they can leave GHCI in an unstable state, or hang waiting for ever.
+There are also functions for just writing to GHCI, or reading its stdout or stderr streams, but these should be treated with extreme care, as they can leave GHCI in an unstable state, or hang waiting for ever.